vraravam/natsumi-browser/README.md

 ### "Is Natsumi compatible with Zen Browser?"
 As of Natsumi v4, Natsumi has dropped all support for Zen Browser.
-I have no plans to continue support whatsoever due to the browser's main developer's continued attacks on personalization.
+I have no plans to continue support whatsoever due to the browser's main developer's stance on personalization, as well as various other reasons.

+Additionally, it'd be a hassle to make things compatible with Zen, mainly because it is just so heavily modified from the original Firefox that I may end up building a whole new skin just for compatibility unintentionally.

 ### "When does Natsumi update?"
 There is no fixed schedule for updates, it all happens randomly.